 Zoonoses (diseases transmissible from animals to humans).
 Steps should be taken to protect employees against the possibility of ringworm or leptospirosis (such as Weils Disease).
 These may include protective clothing, good standards of personal hygiene, pest control and the provision of information / instruction to staff.
-I provide my students with a small card to keep in their wallets which they can give their doctor in the event of vague symptoms - worth thinking about particularly for younger employees who are more likely to forget verbal information :
+I provide my students with a small card to keep in their wallets which they can give their doctor in the event of vague symptoms - worth thinking about particularly for younger employees who are more likely to forget verbal information:

-works with farm nt / employee of and He / she may have been including : brucellosis orf salmonella
+The holder of this card is a student / employee of ... and works with farm animals / horses.
+He / she may have been exposed to an animal related disease including:

-orj saimonetta

-ringworm tuberculosis
+brucellosis orf salmonella enzootic abortion ringworm tuberculosis leptospirosis pasteurella

-pasteurella

-ringworm